MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-layout.md

 ## Create a simple Excel layout report

-The following example extends the **Customer List** report only to add a `rendering` section, which adds a new Excel layout to the list of options for printing the **Customer List** report.
-The layout does not yet exist, but will be generated based on the existing report dataset for the report.
+The following example extends the **Customer List** report only by adding a `rendering` section, which adds a new Excel layout to the list of options for printing the **Customer List** report.
+The layout does not yet exist, but will be generated based on the existing report dataset for the report and can then be modeled by using Excel reporting capabilities.

 1. Create a new report extension of the **Customer List** page by adding the following lines of code: